⚠️ Please note: we are currently working on updating our tax guidance for 2020/21

 The Scotland Act 2016 gave the Scottish parliament the power to set its own rates and bands for income tax.
 On this website, we call this Scottish income tax.
 Scottish income tax applies to the non-savings and non-dividend income of Scottish taxpayers from 6 April 2017 onwards.
 HMRC are responsible for collecting and administering Scottish income tax.

-From April 2019, revenues from the first 10 percentage points of the standard rate and the first 2.5 percentage points of the reduced rate of VAT applicable to Scotland will be assigned to Scotland.
+In the future, revenues from the first 10 percentage points of the standard rate and the first 2.5 percentage points of the reduced rate of VAT applicable to Scotland will be assigned to Scotland.
+This is currently on hold until the UK and Scottish governments agree a methodology.

 Which taxes are devolved in Wales?